-Proceedings supplementary is a “hidden gem” when it comes to post-judgment collection tools that creditors have at their disposal in the State of Florida.
-We are amazed at how little this statute is actually utilized by creditors (and their attorneys) to collect judgments in Florida.
-Governed by Florida Statute 56.29, the Florida proceedings supplementary statute provides a potent tool to reclaim fraudulent transfers of judgment debtors.
-In an overwhelming percentage of the cases our firm has litigated, judgment debtors have engages in fraudulent transfers of some kind, necessitating additional creditor action.
+Proceedings supplementary is the “hidden gem” of post-judgment collection tools for creditors in Florida.
+We are truly amazed at how little this statute is used by creditors (and their attorneys) to collect Florida judgments.
+Governed by Florida Statute 56.29, the Florida proceedings supplementary statute provides an absolutely potent tool for a judgment creditor to claw back fraudulent transfers of judgment debtors.
+In an astonishing percentage of cases our firm has litigated, judgment debtors have engaged in fraudulent transfers of some kind, necessitating creditor action.
 The most obvious fraudulent transfers are those involving real estate.

-Florida’s real estate records are available to the public and provide quick insight into a transfer of real property for less than adequate consideration.
-However, many times debtors engage in far more nuanced fraudulent transfers, such as “equity stripping,” transfers of money or stock holdings to relatives, removal as an officer of solvent businesses, and several others.
+Florida’s real estate records are readily available to the public, and therefore can provide quick insight into a transfer of real property for less than adequate consideration.
+However, many times debtors engage in far more nuances fraudulent transfers, such as “equity stripping,” transfers of money or stock holdings to relatives, removal as officers of solvent businesses, and many others.

 FLORIDA CREDITOR COLLECTION

 The use of subpoena power is underused by most attorneys in the post-judgment collections context.
 A proper collections strategy should almost always involve a subpoena to the records custodian of any financial institution where the judgment debtor banks or has banked in the past.
 The same goes for brokerage houses, investment banks, etc.